 Consequences of a blocking period

-A blocking period has two effects.
-First, no unemployment benefits are paid during the blocking period.
-Second, the total benefit entitlement is reduced by at least the same length.
+A blocking period produces two effects.
+First, the agency does not pay unemployment benefits during the blocking period.
+Second, the agency reduces the total benefit entitlement by at least the same length.

 Example: An employee is entitled to 18 months of benefits and resigns without good cause.
-A 12-week blocking period applies.
-The person not only loses 12 weeks of payments but also loses one quarter of the total entitlement.
-The benefit duration is reduced to 13.5 months.
+The agency applies a 12-week blocking period.
+The employee not only loses 12 weeks of payments but also loses one quarter of the total entitlement.
+The agency reduces the benefit duration to 13.5 months.

 Duration of the blocking period